Best Master Thesis Award

 BAPS annually sponsors an award for the best master thesis in Psychology.
-The purpose of the award is to recognize master theses that use a scientific approach and make an original contribution to any field in psychology (clinical, social, cognitive, modelling, developmental, industrial, etc.).
-The winner of the Best Master Thesis Award receives €500.
+The purpose of the award is to recognize master theses which use a scientific approach and make an original contribution to any field in psychology (clinical, social, cognitive, modelling, developmental, industrial, etc.).
+The winner of the Best Master Thesis Award is announced at the Annual Meeting and receives €500.

-Candidates must have a Master degree in psychology from a psychology department of a Belgian University.
+Candidates must have completed a Master Thesis within the domain of Psychological Sciences at a Belgian University.
 Only master theses written in French, Dutch or English are eligible.
-The degree must be obtained in the academic year that precedes the award year (e.g., to enter this year’s competition, the thesis must have been completed during the 2018-2019 academic year).
+The degree must be obtained in the academic year that precedes the award year (e.g., to enter this year’s competition, the thesis must have been completed during the 2019-2020 academic year).
 The thesis must have been awarded a grade of at least 16/20.
-Furthermore, candidates must be members of BAPS for the year 2019 (or have applied to become a member before the submission deadline).
-By participating, the candidates accept the general conditions of the award.
+Furthermore, candidates must be members of BAPS for the year 2020 (or have applied to become a member before the submission deadline).

 Past Winners (2012-present)